Water Damage Restoration Cost in Atlanta, Georgia (2026 Guide)

 Frequently Asked Questions

-Does homeowners insurance in Georgia cover water damage?
+Does a Georgia homeowners policy cover water damage?

-The most common cause of water damage in Atlanta is heavy rainfall overwhelming crawlspaces and foundation drainage in older homes that lack adequate vapor barriers, grading, or waterproofing.
-Atlanta receives over 50 inches of rain per year with intense convective storms concentrated in spring and summer, and the metro's significant inventory of pre-1980 bungalows and ranch homes sit on open crawlspace foundations that are particularly vulnerable to groundwater intrusion.
-The September 2009 flood — a 500-year precipitation event that dumped 20 inches of rain in parts of the northwest suburbs and caused more than $500 million in property damage — illustrated on a catastrophic scale what smaller seasonal storms do routinely to Atlanta crawlspaces.
-HVAC condensate-line failures and slow supply-line leaks are also common contributors, often going undetected for weeks in the humid attic and crawlspace environments.
+Heavy rainfall overwhelming crawl spaces and foundation drainage on older homes that lack an adequate vapor barrier, grading or waterproofing.
+The city gets more than 50 inches of rain a year in intense convective storms, and much of the intown stock sits on open crawl spaces.
+The September 2009 flood, a 500-year event that dropped as much as 20 inches in parts of the northwest metro and caused over $500 million in damage, showed on a catastrophic scale what smaller storms do routinely.
+HVAC condensate failures and slow supply-line leaks are the other frequent causes, and both tend to run undetected for weeks.

 Get a Free Estimate from a Atlanta Contractor